Number of Pak juniors playing international tennis increasing

 However, the number of professional international players was five in 2017, grew to six in 2018 but declined to two in 2019 and zero in 2020.

-The junior players are those who hold an ITF Junior World Tennis Tour ranking in a calendar year and professional players are those who hold an ATP ranking.
+The junior players are those who hold an ITF Junior World Tennis Tour ranking in a calendar year and professional players are those who held an ATP ranking.

 It is to be noted that Global Tennis Report 2021 is a report on tennis participation and performance of tennis playing countries worldwide.